thumbliner/thumbliner/small-talk.md

 So what have you been up to?
 Studying how music talks.<br>

-What do you think about A.I.?
+What do you think about `insert trend`?
 I don’t have any good thoughts on it.<br>

-What about the `insert subject`?
+What is your philosophy on `insert subject`?
 What about it?<br>

 It was better. `Insert name` broke it.